cindytran825/Stocks-Program/SETUP-README.txt

 something we can change because it comes directly from the API and we used the starter code.

+How to create a portfolio:
+   	- after starting the program, type the command "port-create".
+It will then ask you to name 	the new portfolio, and you can type in the name of your choosing.
+A success message should 	pop up and a new portfolio is created.

+How to purchase stocks of at least 3 different companies in that portfolio at different dates -
+	- after you've created the portfolio, in the main menu, use the command "port-manage".
+It	will then prompt you for which portfolios you would like to choose from.
+Enter in one of the name that

+and then query the value and cost basis of that portfolio on two specific dates

 How to create portfolio with three different stocks:
 You would write 'port-create' into the terminal. it would then ask for the name of the portfolio of your choosing.